 \subsection{First strategy via removal of direct correlation}

 The first method to construct a measure of direct correlation between X and Y, intuitively, is to find how much a probability distribution has to change if the direct correlation between X and Y is removed.
-From the given joint probability distribution $p(x,y,z)$, we can construct another joint probability distribution $q(x,y,z)$ that contains no direct correlation between X and Y, but otherwise as close as the original distribution $p(x,y,z)$.
-Then we define the distance between the original $p(x,y,z)$ and the new $q(x,y,z)$ as a measure of direct correlation between X and Y. From the definition of conditional probability $p(x,y|z) = p(x,y,z)/p(z)$, we know that
+From the given joint probability distribution $p(x,y,z)$, we can construct another joint probability distribution $q(x,y,z)$ that contains no direct correlation between X and Y, but otherwise is as close as possible to the original distribution $p(x,y,z)$.
+Then we define the distance between the original $p(x,y,z)$ and the new $q(x,y,z)$ as a measure of direct correlation between X and Y.